eoksum/tunecrypt/README.md

 # TuneCrypt
-Encrypt any data piece with RSA into playable WAV files.
+Encrypt any data piece with RSA into playable WAV files and decrypt them back to their original state whenever you want.

 Requirements:
 - Python 3 or newer versions